Hundreds of syringes found washed up on New Jersey beaches - News Break

 While some areas are still closed, other sites reopened Monday after crews closely inspected the area.
 Seven Presidents Oceanfront Park, a part of the Monmouth County park system on the Shore, gave the "all clear" on their website Monday morning, allowing beachgoers to enjoy the park freely.

 Medical debris has washed up the Jersey Shore in the past following intense storms or heavy rain.
-According to data from Clean Action Ocean provided to NJ.com, 395 syringes were found in 2017, although the group noted that PPE washing up on beaches became an even more common problem in 2020, according to WABC-TV.
+According to data from Clean Ocean Action provided to NJ.com, 395 syringes were found in 2017, although the group noted that personal protective equipment washing up on beaches became an even more common problem in 2020, according to WABC-TV.

 As Tropical Storm Elsa rages on, more syringes are expected to wash up on the beaches and are likely to cause more closures.